partiid/choosecrg/Readme.md

 Email notifications enabled with custom tab etc.

-Regular price is 69.99$ enjoy free of charge for now.
+Regular price we sell this module is 69.99$ enjoy it free of charge for now.